hitaboy/use-cannon-playground/README.md

 # Use-Cannon-Playground
-## For fast React and Three.js development
+## React-Three and use-cannon examples

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Includes: